Soares/simplifience.com/post/science/education.md

 Every science teacher knows that most students will not learn Maxwell's equations of electricity.
 Some will fail, but many more will memorize the equations without knowing what they mean.
 Only a rare few students will glimpse the truth behind the equations they're told they must believe… and that's fine.
 We shouldn't teach electricity to everybody.
 Science isn't about telling students what to believe.

 Science is about learning to shut your mouth and listen to the universe.
-It's about how to separate truth from fiction.
-It's about how to listen when evidence comes knocking.
+It's about separating truth from fiction.
+It's about listening when evidence comes knocking.
 Those skills should be taught to everyone.

 It's OK if a student doesn't like science.
 It's fine if Maxwell's equations are not for you.
 You don't have to care how planes fly or why boats float.